-When it comes to developing a managed service plan, there is an element of adherence to standards that provides efficiencies which benefit the client due to increased cost savings and fewer support issues.
+When it comes to developing a managed service plan, there is an element of adherence to standards that provides efficiencies that benefit the client due to increased cost savings and fewer support issues.
 When you are vetting potential Information Technology service providers, it would be very informative to discover the standards and tools that they use to perform their services.
+For example, if you want to incorporate Cobol 6 Migration strategies or write a customized program for your clients, your IT service provider should be able to assist you with your requirements.
 The federal government publishes a set of small business information security ‘best practices’ through the National Institute of Standards and Technology (NIST).
 Your selected firm should not only be aware of these recommendations, but their Managed Service Plan should meet or exceed NIST recommendations.

 Your monthly managed service plan should include costs for your anti-virus software (no more receiving bills or writing checks for annual renewals), it should include the cost for your daily data backup storage, your email hosting costs, as well as web and email content filtering.
 Unless extenuating circumstances exist, your MSP should use the same tools for all of their contracted clients.
 This allows for better purchasing power and more efficient end-user support when their technicians and engineers are all trained on the same packages.